dziedzicd12/loadtester/README.md

 }
 ```

-### Sender Accounts Configuration
+### Sender and Recipient Accounts Configuration

-The first time you run the script, it will prompt you enter the paths to four funded wallet to create `sender_config.json`:
+The first time you run the script, it will prompt you enter the paths to four funded wallet to create `sender_config.json'.
+The recipient public address is generated from the sender path you input.

 ```json
 [